backstage/backstage/.changeset/plenty-carpets-jog.md

 ---
-'@backstage/plugin-techdocs': patch
+'@backstage/create-app': patch
 ---

-Expose a new composable `TechDocsIndexPage` and a `DefaultTechDocsHome` with support for starring docs and filtering on owned, starred, owner, and tags.
+Use new composable `TechDocsIndexPage` and `DefaultTechDocsHome`

-You can migrate to the new UI view by making the following changes in your `App.tsx`:
+Make the following changes to your `App.tsx` to migrate existing apps:

 ```diff
 -    <Route path="/docs" element={<TechdocsPage />} />